saidcim/Moodify/README.md

 When Groq retired `llama-3.3-70b-versatile` the bot stopped dead because I had the model name hardcoded in three places.
 It walks a chain now.

-### Silent failure

-Four runs in August were green with no cycle produced.
-The poll was swallowing its exceptions, so broken auth looked exactly like success.
-Both commands exit non-zero now.

 ## Demo